 Execution persists.

-System state is maintained.
+System state remains authoritative.

 Changes occur within the running system.